peterjokumsen/peterjokumsen-nx-workspace/apps/blog/src/assets/docs/development-notes/README.md

 - Add 2 extra themes with basic approach to switching themes

 **To be completed by: 12/09/2024, with updates here at least every 2 days**

+## Week 1 - 1/3 - Start

+I have not made any progress, unfortunately... but going to put something together so that there is something going on (And if I don't get things done, I'll just have to re-adjust 🤷)

+To really play around with theming, would like to great a simple standalone project for this purpose...
+And also play around with `Angular CLI`, since most of my time has been spent using `Nx`.

+Created [ng-playground repository](https://github.com/peterjokumsen/ng-playground).
+Thinking that I will try and do most of my changes in separate branches.
+Hopefully next update will be more details on using Angular Material.